Welcome SOAR Students Interested in Data Science!

 Please see the FAQ below for some important information.

 This is an accordion element with a series of buttons that open and close related content panels.

 What should I take this fall for the Data Science major?

-In addition to meeting with your assigned generalist SOAR advisor, transfer students are strongly recommended to meet with a Data Science advisor (can schedule via Starfish) to discuss their plan and gain access to held seats in intermediate and advanced-level courses, as appropriate.
+Transfer students are strongly recommended to talk with a Data Science advisor during SOAR to discuss their plan and gain access to held seats in intermediate and advanced-level courses, as appropriate.

-Only is very unusual situations will freshman students be given access to held seats in intermediate and advanced-level courses.
+Only in very unusual situations will freshman students be given access to held seats in intermediate and advanced-level courses.